MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/methods/devenv-replace-method-text.md

 author: SusanneWindfeldPedersen
 ---

-# Append Method
+# Replace Method
-Appends a copy of the specified string to this instance.
+Returns a new Text in which all occurrences of a specified string in the current instance are replaced with another specified string.
 ```
-[Ok := ] TextBuilder.Append(Text)
+Result := Text.Replace(OldValue, NewValue)
 ```
 ## Parameters
-*Text*
+*OldValue*
 &emsp;Type: Text
+The string to replace all occurrences of OldValue.

+*NewValue*
+&emsp;Type: Text
-The text to append.
+The string to be replaced.

 ## Return Value
-*Ok*
+*Result*
-&emsp;Type: Boolean
+&emsp;Type: Text
-**True** if the operation was successful; otherwise, **false**.
-If you omit this optional return value and the operation does not execute successfully, a run-time error will occur.

 ## See Also
 [Getting Started](../devenv-get-started.md)